stg7/bottle_docker_kit/README.md

 ```
 and now your web-server is running at [http://localhost:8080](http://localhost:8080)

-Defalult settings are performing python autoload, if the `main.py` is changed, for a production setup this should be changed (check `app/uwsgi.ini` and comment `py-autoreload = 2` line).
+Default settings are performing python autoload, if the `main.py` is changed, for a production setup this should be changed (check `app/uwsgi.ini` and comment `py-autoreload = 2` line).

 ## example api runs